yandex-cloud/docs/en/iot-core/concepts/topic/devices-topic.md

 * `registry_id` — ID of the registry where the device is located.
 * `device_id` — Device ID.

-Time is specified in [UTC](https://en.wikipedia.org/wiki/Coordinated_Universal_Time).
+The time is Coordinated Universal Time, [UTC](https://en.wikipedia.org/wiki/Coordinated_Universal_Time).
 New messages are sent to registries or devices that are subscribed to the topic every time the device is accessed over MQTT.
 Service quality level — [At most once](../index.md#qos).
 If the message failed to arrive within the expected time period, we recommend waiting about two minutes before reacting.

 ### Example of monitoring data {#example}